Sustainable Behaviour Change

 What Watering A Plant Can Teach Us About Workplace Wellbeing

-They overload employees with too many initiatives, too much infromation, too many behavioural expectations and too much change at once.
+Employees may receive too many initiatives, too much information, and too many behavioural expectations at once.

-The result is often not better wellbeing.
-It is disengagement.
+The result is not always better employee wellbeing.
+Sometimes, it is disengagement.

-The “absorption rate” mental model helps explain why some wellbeing initiatives create sustainable change while others lose momentum quickly.
+The “absorption rate” mental model offers a useful way to understand why some workplace wellbeing initiatives create sustainable behaviour change while others quickly lose momentum.

-People, teams, and organisations can only absorb change at a certain rate.
+People, teams, and organisations can only absorb change at a manageable rate.

 For example: